Are Goats Smart? Reading Goats’ Minds

 In 2017, we have seen published results of studies into cognition, human-goat relationships, reproductive behavior and reaction to intensive conditions.
 Knowledge of the goats’ perspective enables us to design goat-friendly accommodation and tailor our procedures and handling techniques to reduce stress.
 Enjoyable, stress-free living will optimize the health and production of our animals—and us too!

+What do Goats Like?
 What Matters to Goats

 Are goats smart in the same way humans are?
 We know that goats are curious and quickly learn the best way to get treats.
 We’ve heard that they have long memories.
 This year, researchers in London, England, described how individuals differ in their understanding of the world.
 Some seek food in places where they’ve been successful before, while others go by the color or shape of food containers.
 Some learn more by investigating and others by watching.
 These personal differences have been found to be linked to personality types.
 Less sociable goats were better at finding food hidden in cups of different colors, perhaps because they worried less about their absent pen-mates.
 These goats tended to use shape and color of feed bowl to locate treats rather than rely on bowl position.
 Goats that explore less are better at tracking hidden objects when they are moved, possibly due to their calmer, observational manner.